pysat/pysatNASA/docs/archival.rst

 In this case, note that the pysat 'name' label is output to three different metadata values required by the ITSP standards.
-Additionally, the ``export_pysat_info`` option is set to false here.
-This drops several internal pysat metadata values before writing to file.
+Additionally, the :py:attr:`export_pysat_info` option is set to false here.
+This drops several internal :py:mod:`pysat` metadata values before writing to file.

 A full guide to SPDF metadata standards can be found `here <https://spdf.gsfc.nasa.gov/istp_guide/istp_guide.html>`_.